massive-oss/msignal/README.md

 * Type safe signature for dispatching and observer handlers
 * Typing excluded from output (lighter, cleaner code without compromising integrity)

+You can download some examples of msignal usage [here](https://github.com/downloads/massiveinteractive/msignal/examples.zip).

 ### Importing

 All required classes can be imported through msignal.Signal